Adaptive Sample Sharing for Multi Agent Linear Bandits: Experiment

-In \autoref{fig:figure_clustering_score_evolution_synth_data}, we show the final clustering accuracy value for all the clustering algorithms.
-To quantify the degree of agreement between the estimated clusters and the ground truth, we use the Adjusted Rand Index (ARI) as the \emph{clustering score}.
-The AIR considers all pairs of samples and counts pairs that are assigned to the same or different clusters, it will output a value within $[0, 1]$, where $1$ is a perfect cluster match, and $0$ stands for a random assignment.
-We observe that our approach always achieves perfect clustering.
-Interestingly, we always notice an abrupt clustering for \emph{LBC}, which could be the result of an edge removal in $\mathcal{G}_t$ that allows to separate two connected components.
-Moreover, we notice that all the concurrent methods recover the clustering structure poorly since \citet{Nguyen2014, Gentile2014, Li2019, Ghosh2022} does not provide any experiment to verify this aspect, these results are not surprising. \\
+In~\autoref{tab:table_clustering_score_1_benchmark_synth__M_3}, we show the final clustering score value for all clustering algorithms.
+To quantify the degree of agreement between the estimated clusters/neighborhoods and the ground truth, we compute the $\mathrm{F}_1$-score on the graph $\mathcal{G}_t$ w.r.t.\ the true cluster graph $\mathcal{G}$.
+Details of the score computation are reported in~\autoref{sec:supp_experiment_details}.
+We observe that our approach always achieves the best performances.
+Moreover, most of the concurrent methods recover the clustering structure poorly.
+Since \citet{Nguyen2014, Gentile2014, Li2019, Ghosh2022} do not provide any experiment to verify this aspect, these results are not surprising.